 “Vessel,” Tridees said.

-She glanced at the man, still standing stiffly beside her chair, his tall peaked hat brushing the top of the canopy.
+She glanced at the man, who still stood stiffly beside her chair, his tall peaked hat brushing the top of the canopy.

-“Yes?”
+“Yes?” she asked.

-He looked down at her.
-In a city full of colors and beauty, for some reason his long face seemed even more bleak for the contrast.
+In a city full of colors and beauty, for some reason Tridees’s long face seemed even bleaker for the contrast.
 “There is a matter of some delicacy I fear that I must discuss with you.”

 “All right. . . .”

 “You are familiar with the nature of a monarchical civil structure such as our own,” he said.
 “You come from a similar background yourself.
-Therefore, you must know that the most important element for stability in our government is to insure that the succession is secure.”
+Therefore, you must know that the most important force for stability in our government is a secure succession plan for the throne.”

 “I guess.”